Leamy Avenue station

-Leamy Avenue station is a SEPTA Route 101 trolley station in Springfield Township, Delaware County, Pennsylvania.
+Leamy Avenue station is a station on the D in Springfield Township, Delaware County, Pennsylvania.
 It is officially located near Leamy Avenue and Rolling Road, but is directly on the southeast corner of these streets.

-Trolleys arriving at this station travel between 69th Street Terminal in Upper Darby, Pennsylvania and Orange Street in Media, Pennsylvania.
+Trolleys arriving at this station travel between 69th Street Transit Center in Upper Darby Township, Pennsylvania and Orange Street in Media, Pennsylvania.
 The station contains a green and white stucco shed with a roof on the south side of the tracks where people can go inside when it is raining, and a plexiglas and aluminum bus shelter on the north side of the tracks.
 A school is located on the northwest side of the tracks.
 At this location, the tracks run at a northeast-to-southwest direction.
 Leamy Avenue itself is divided as "West Leamy Avenue" northwest of the grade crossing, and "East Leamy Avenue" southeast of the grade crossing.
-Southwest of this stop tracks narrow down from two to one until the Route 101 line approaches the Pine Ridge stop.